*Updated on January 20, 2022

 Marketing automation takes this stress off via segmentation.
 The software looks at your prospective customers’ contact information and engagement history to segment your lead list for you.

 This allows you to nurture leads down the funnel by:

 - Automating the flow of personalized messages via email, website content, and campaigns.

-- Analyzing prospects’ responses/behaviors to messages and tweaking your approach in the next round of content accordingly.
+- Analyzing prospects’ responses and behaviors toward your messages and tweaking your approach accordingly in the next round of content.